Skip to content

 Tool Call

 The Tool Call node uses language-model inference to detect whether the model wants to call an external function, given a set of tool definitions.
-It does not execute the tool — the server is agnostic to the tool's implementation; the detected call is surfaced to the client, which runs the tool and feeds the result back into the next turn.
+It does not execute the tool — the server is agnostic to the tool's implementation; the detected call is surfaced to the client.

 This detection-only contract makes the node safe to run on-device with no special sandboxing: the server never touches the client's tool implementation.